We Reviewed Dozens Of The Best Middle School Apps So You Don’t Have To. Here Are Our Top Picks.

 Whether it’s inside the classroom or at home on the couch, we’ve found some of the best apps for middle school children to not only be excited about but also ones that will ignite their senses more so than aimless, mindless web-surfing.

 We found some fun apps for the kids to explore their creativity with.
-But we’ve also found a few apps that can hone in on their problem-solving skills and brush up on their Maya math system translating – which is introduced during the middle grades.
+But we’ve also found a few apps that can hone in on their problem-solving skills.

 Watch your middle schoolers dive into a mystery story, where they freshen up their comprehension abilities while immersing themselves in the plot.
 See them stretch their creativity by learning how to work a green screen or doodle in their sketchbooks on a whim.